 CONGRESS assembled on the 3rd of December, and adjourned after four hours of ineffectual attempts to elect a Speaker.
 The majority of votes was in favour of Mr. Richardson, of Illinois, a Democrat.
-On the subject of the tariff, a Washington letter in the New York Herald says :-- "The Secretary of the Treasury has become converted to the theories of the manufacturers of wool, and will recommond the admission of the raw materials free of duty, including chemicals and dyestuffs in the same category.
-He does not propose to touch iron; but the backers of this movement in Congress intend to incorporate, if they can, upon the modification a provision allowing of railroad iron to be bonded for five years."
-The Washington Cabinet, according to the same paper, has rejected Denmark's proposition for a capitalisation, or a tax according to the value of the cargo, in lieu of the The Governor of South Caropresent Sound dues. lina, in his mossage to the Legislature, recommends that the law with respect to slaves be so modified as to permit coloured seamon, the subjects of foreign nations, to remain on board their vessels, to be allowed to land whenever the duties of the vessel require it, upon their receiving a written permit to that effect from the Mayor of the port, and that while Slavery parties.
+On the subject of the tariff, a Washington letter in the New York Herald says :--"The Secretary of the Treasury has become converted to the theories of the manufacturers of wool, and will recommend the admission of the raw materials free of duty, including chemicals and dyestuffs in the same category.
+He does not propose to touch iron ; but the backers of this movement in Congress intend to incorporate, if they can, upon the modification a provision allowing of railroad iron to be bonded for five years."
+The Washington Cabinet, according to the same paper, has rejected Denmark's proposition for a capitalisation, or a tax according to the value of the cargo, in lieu of the present Sound dues.
+The Governor of South Caro-lina, in his message to the Legislature, recommends that the law with respect to slaves be so modified as to permit coloured seamen, the subjects of foreign oly from £12,000,000 to £15,000,000 sterling in nations, to remain on board their vessels, to be year.
+England this year will raise in taxes and allowed to land whenever the dutics of the vessel ns, and will expend nearly £100,000,000.
+This require it, upon their receiving a written permit to ation must raise and will spend, probably, that effect from the Mayor of the port, and that while on land they be subjected to the ordinary restrictions applied to the native coloured population.
+A collision has occurred in Kansas between the Pro and Anti-Slavery parties.
 Three Free-Statesmen had attempted to drive Mr. Coleman, a Pro-Slavery settler from his claim near Hickory Point.
-A struggle ensued, which oxtendod and led to a most serious condition of affairs.
+A struggle ensued, which extended and led to a most serious condition of rope from imaginary dangers?
+Can poverty be affairs.
 The militia was called out; the people of Lawrence armed themselves with five pieces of artillery; sixteen houses have been burnt; and, at the latest advices, order had not been restored.